soywod/kronos/README.md

 #### Context

-Set a context by tags.
+Sets a context by tags.
 It means that only tasks containing tags in context will be shown, and when a task is added, these tags will be applied by default.

 ```typescript
 function context(args: string): void